Mircea-MMXXI/azapy/predocs/BTADAnalyzer_class.md

 > Note:
 >	* `'ecos'` : is the LP implementation from __ecos__ _(Embedded Cone Solver)_
 package.
 For python __ecos__ provides only an interface for SOCP problems.
-However, a LP problem can be viewed as a particular case of a SOCP problem.
+However, an LP problem can be viewed as a special case of an SOCP problem.
 >	* `'highs-ds'`, `'highs-ipm'`, `'highs'` and `'interior-point'` : are LP implementations from __SciPy__ package. `'highs-ds'` and `'highs-ipm'` are the HiGHS _(high performance software for linear optimization)_ dual revised